How is the element silicon formed?

 Silicon dioxide and silicates are used in civil engineering projects for manufacturing concrete and cement, as well as in the production of enamel, pottery, porcelain, and other ceramic materials.

 Silicon dioxide can be used in the manufacturing of refractory materials for high-temperature applications, such as quartz crucibles.
 It can be heated to soften and formed into glassware.
 Silicon dioxide is also utilized as an abrasive, for example, in the form of quartz sand.
-Additionally, it is used in the production of fibers made from glass or plastic and for thermal insulation in the form of glass wool.silicone lens
+Additionally, it is used in the production of fibers made from glass or plastic and for thermal insulation in the form of glass wool.

 Sodium silicate, commonly known as water glass, is used in various applications.
 It is employed in soap making, wood preservation, and egg preservation.
 Additionally, it serves as a binding agent in the agglomeration field for briquetting, compacting, etc.